 » Publishing Modules to the Terraform Cloud Private Module Registry

-For a hands-on tutorial, try the Share Modules in the Private Module Registry guide on HashiCorp Learn.
+Hands-on: Try the Share Modules in the Private Module Registry tutorial on HashiCorp Learn.

 Terraform Cloud's private module registry lets you publish Terraform modules to be consumed by users across your organization.
 It works much like the public Terraform Registry, except that it uses your configured VCS integrations instead of requiring public GitHub repositories.

 All members of an organization can view modules.

 Only members of the "owners" team can publish new modules.
 Once a module is published, the ability to release new versions is managed by your VCS provider.

 API: See the Registry Modules API.
 Note that the API also supports publishing modules without using a VCS repo as the source, which is not possible via the UI.